Preparation builds performance. 7 questions to address that will give you answers for many more.

 What do you know about our organisation?

-Make sure you have prepared properly for the interview and can discuss products, services, problems, people, and history.
-Avoid the website trap, there are plenty of places to get information.
-Employers do not like regurgitated web content, it screams unimaginative and lazy.
+Make sure you have prepared properly for the interview and can discuss products, services, people, and history.
+Avoid using the company website trap, there are plenty of places to get information.
+When working with a search consultant, expect a brief, but rather than just read it, explore the brief with the consultant.
+Engage the interviewer in your feedback by threading in questions about who you are aware of.

 What do you look for in a job?

 If you have a career plan this will take care of this question.
 Context your answer in terms of your realistic future job needs.
-Reflect on the type of organisation culture that you like to work in and share that with the interviewer
+Reflect on the type of organisation culture that you like to work in and share that with the interviewer.
+Describe the type of tasks that you really enjoy doing, back it up with some brief examples of prior delivery.
+Thread through questions for the interviewer, what purpose do they see this role as having?

 How long would it take you to contribute?